katgoods/week14/README.md

 Answer the following questions about vulnerability filtering `Trivy` scans with `jq`:

 29. Do `microservices` share the same kind of vulnerabilities as regular operating systems?
+    - Not really.
+Microservices are separate compnents, which allows for different levels of security in each area.
+However, that security still requires proper configuration.

 30. Would an organization be more concerned with `Low` severity vulnerabilities as much as `Critical`?
+    - They should be. 'low' severity attacks can be combined with other attacks.
+Some attacks considered low severity include cookie persistence, grabbing version numbers of applications; an attacker could carry out a low-level attack just to get an error message that might reveal more information about the servers.

 31. Would the bash tool `jq` be useful in finding certain kinds of vulnerabilities within a vulnerability report?
+    - Yes.
+Jq is the command line tool that inspects .json files and helps parse out data and search for specified information.

 #### Deploying and Testing a Container Set

 Answer the following questions about multi-container deployment:

 32. What is a tool that can be used to deploy multiple containers at once?
+    - Docker allows you to deploy multiple containers at once.

 33. What kind of file format was required for us to deploy a container set?
+    - .yml files using ansible-playbook command.

 #### Container Runtime Intrusion Detection Systems

 34. What is a tool used to actively detects intrusion behavior within containers?
+    - Falco is one (open-source CIDS alert tool).

 35. What high-value system file might an intruder view that would trigger a `sensitive file opening` alert?
+    - /etc/shadow

 36. What kind of intruder action might trigger an alert from a container IDS that says `shell configuration file has been modified`?
+    - Adding a user.

 ---